 A typical Series B engineering org of 40.
 Five engineering managers route information and run status meetings.
 Four TPMs chase tickets between teams.
 Six mid-level engineers implement well-defined tasks handed down from seniors.
 Three QA engineers manually run flows.
 Two DevOps engineers manage deployment by hand.

 Half the org.
 Coordination, translation, and manual execution of work that is either deterministic or directly supervisable.
-Agents do not just speed these tasks up.
+Agents don't just speed these tasks up.
 They collapse the coordination overhead that existed because handoffs were slow and humans got tired.

 The RPE delta in AI-native companies comes from removing the scaffolding around human communication.
 A staff engineer who burned 40% of their week unblocking juniors and explaining context now spends that time on architecture.
 A QA function that consumed three people becomes a continuous integration pipeline with eval generation built into the coding agent.
 The headcount difference is not "doing more with less."
 It is stopping work that was only required because the previous process was structured around human limits.